How to grow and care for Violas

 If you get areas that have germinated with all the seedlings on top of each other, thin out the weaker seedlings, leaving the strongest.
 Keep your new seedlings moist and fed.

-How to plant bought Viola plants
+How to plant Violas

 If you prefer to buy Viola plants for either the spring or autumn season, dig a small hole big enough for the plug plant, gently press in the Viola plant and backfill with some good quality peat-free compost.

-For both homegrown and bought seedlings, you can always add in some Mycorrhizal Fungi powder to aid root growth when planting in their final destination.
 Keep watered, but not too wet.
 Depending on the weather and other growing conditions, the Viola plants may last into the next season, otherwise, pull them out when they’ve finished flowering.

 If you’re planting your Violas in the ground, rather than baskets, they’re best at the front of a border as they’re low growing and are a good ground cover plant.